 Mediterranean Veggie Pizza

-4 tablespoons Spicy Calabrian Pesto Olive Oil (or Unflavored Olive Oil), divided
+4 tablespoons Spicy Calabrian Pesto Olive Oil (or Unflavored or Basil Olive Oil), divided

 4 summer squash, thinly sliced (I used 1 large zucchini and 2 small yellow summer squashes)